omonimus1/personal_assistant/README.md

 # Gitflow

 * Create your own branch with the name of the issue that you are working on.
-* Create a merge request on the devel branch.
+*  Create a merge request on the devel branch (default branch).